What is a landing page? Definition, objectives, and tips

 5 min

 A landing page is a web page built for a single purpose: to convert a visitor into a lead or customer via a clearly identified call to action.
-If you want to take your design and optimization further, discover our dedicated landing page creation service, which offers comprehensive, tailor-made support.
+If you want to take your design and optimization further, check out our dedicated landing page creation service for comprehensive, tailor-made support.

 To help you understand what a landing page is, you can watch this video.
 It will give you a concrete idea of how it works, best practices to follow, and mistakes to avoid in order to maximize your conversions.